tor86/Crypto-To-Wall-Street/technology.md

 ## Data Transformation and Cleaning
 To preform the analysis on the bitcoin.csv file, we begin by transforming and cleaning our data with pandas in Jupyter Notebook.
+We dropped any null values and set the timestamp as the index for our dataset.

 ## Data Storge
 After preforming the tranformation, the data is stored in a Postgresql database.
+In the Postgresql, 3 different tables:
+1. Bitcoin_trading
+2. Bitcoin_prices
+3. Bitcoin_movement

 ## Machine Learning Models